 International student entry requirements

-To complete the Master of Sport, Exercise and Health you need to successfully complete 180 points, including a 75-point dissertation.
-Your dissertation is a great opportunity to research a topic of your interest within the field of sport, exercise and health.
+To complete the Master of Sport, Exercise and Health you need to successfully complete 180 points.
+You can either choose to complete a specialisation with a 60-point dissertation or the standard pathway with a 90-point thesis.
+This is a great opportunity to research a topic of your interest within the field of sport, exercise and health.

 Advance your understanding of the coaching process, and how to develop other coaches and athletes.
 This specialisation focuses on the current needs of the coaching and coach development industry in New Zealand.
 It’s suitable for graduates from the Bachelor of Sport and Recreation in Coaching who want to further their skills, as well as for professionals already working in the field.